-With the generous help of the Fritz Thyssen Stiftung, the Department of Religious Studies at the University of Szeged in collaboration with the Institute for the Study of Ancient Culture (IKAnt) at the Austrian Academy of Sciences will organise an international conference focusing on sanctuaries in the Danubian provinces.
-The conference will take place in Szeged, Hungary between 6-7th May 2022.
+With the generous help of the Fritz Thyssen Stiftung, the Department of Religious Studies at the University of Szeged in collaboration with the Institute for the Austrian Archaeological Institute at the Austrian Academy of Sciences will organise an international conference focusing on sanctuaries in the Danubian provinces.
+The conference will take place ONLINE between 15-16th October 2021.

 The conference is organised as part of my OTKA postdoctoral research focusing on Roman religious communication in the Danubian provinces.

 Program of the conference:

 - 00-10.15: official opening of the conference (Christian Gugl, Csaba Szabó)